jldeen/codefresh/Swarm-mode.md

 > SSH_PORT is port 2200 (default SSH Port for ACS Engine and Azure Container Service with Swarm / DockerCE orchestrator)

+> LOCAL_PORT is port 2375 (port Docker Swarm-mode cluster is listening on)

 The app will be running at the FQDN of the swarm agent pool on port 80 and the results will be accessible at port 8080.
 Examples:
 > Vote App: http://azure-agent.southcentralus.cloudapp.azure.com
 > Results: http://azure-agent.southcentralus.cloudapp.azure.com:8080